chasesy-valent/hive/.docs/memory/README.md

 ### Working Memory (Short-Term)

-Working memory is the agent's immediate consciousness - the information it's actively processing.
-Think of it like your mental workspace when solving a problem.
-In AI agents, this typically includes:

-- The current conversation or task context
-- Recently accessed information
-- Temporary calculations or reasoning steps

-Working memory is limited by the LLM's context window (typically between 4K to 32K tokens), which creates the need for efficient memory management strategies.
+Working memory in an AI agent is the content of the agent's context window—the complete set of information that is sent to the LLM in a single prompt.
+This is how the agent "puts everything together": by accumulating all relevant information into one long string (or structured message sequence) that the LLM can process at once.

+A typical working memory window for an agent includes, in order:

+1. **System Message / Instructions**: The agent's core role, rules, and behavioral guidelines.
+2. **Task Description**: The specific task or user request the agent is currently working on.
+3. **Contextual Information**: Any relevant context, such as:
+   - Results from tool calls (e.g., API responses, database lookups)
+   - Retrieved knowledge from semantic or episodic memory
+   - Summaries of previous interactions or important facts
+4. **Conversation History**: The most recent exchanges between the user and the agent, often truncated to fit within the window.
+5. **Temporary Calculations or Reasoning Steps**: Any intermediate results or scratchpad notes needed for the current reasoning process.

+All of this information is concatenated (or structured as a list of messages) in a specific order—usually starting with the system message, followed by the task, then context, and finally the most recent conversation turns.
+The total size of this working memory is limited by the LLM's context window (typically 4K to 32K tokens), so agents must manage what to include and what to omit or summarize to stay within these bounds.

 ### Semantic Memory (Knowledge)